-The play areas at the Park are open, with only some areas closed off.
-There is clear signage in place telling users to take precautions.
+The play areas at the Park are open, with some areas closed off for maintenance.

 Tumbling Bay Playground

 In the north of the Park, the Tumbling Bay playground features rock pools, sand pits, tall treehouses, and wobbly bridges, as well as slides, swings and plenty of space to run about.
 We wanted to make sure children had the chance to play in a real, natural environment that encourages them to experiment, and built on the natural landscape of the Park.